 Steps to becoming a certified teacher in NJ

 Make sure you have the test scores you need to become certified.
 In order to apply for a teaching certificate, you must meet a certain score on the SAT, ACT, GRE, or Praxis.
-Check to see whether you reach the cutoff scores here.
+Check to see whether you reach the cutoff scores.

 Identify your certification requirements.
-The NJ Department of Education has an excellent website set up to guide all teachers through the certification process.
-They have a great FAQ section here as well as a checklist to help you keep track of everything you need.
+The NJ Department of Education has an excellent website set up to guide all teachers through the certification process, including a great FAQ section and a checklist to help you keep track of everything you need.

 Make a Teachers Certification Identification System (TCIS) account.
 Most district schools in New Jersey will use TCIS to view your background information.
 You will also need to use TCIS to submit important documents and to track your application process.